 There is no one clear formula for a correct cool down.
 Depending on the direction of training cardio, sometimes stretching and rolling, and sometimes breathing exercises are required.
 The important point an athlete should remember is that after we put the body into working condition and have completed the training program, we need to return the body to a calm state and prepare it for recovery.

-Summing up, it is pleasant to note that with CrossFit invading the fitness sphere, the attitude to warm-up and hitch becomes more and more respectful.
+Summing up, it is pleasant to note that with functional training invading the fitness sphere, the attitude to warm-up and hitch becomes more and more respectful.
 I’m not afraid of these words - clients will increase physical fitness, and this all contributes to an improvement in both athletic performance and health.

 WARM BODY - COLD MIND